freedomofpress/securedrop-docs/docs/admin/maintenance/rebuild_admin.rst

 ==========================

 .. important::
-   Rebuilding an Admin Workstation makes changes that will prevent your other Tails workstations from connecting to your SecureDrop servers.
+   Rebuilding an *Admin Workstation* makes changes that will prevent your other Tails workstations from connecting to your SecureDrop servers.
-   If you rebuild your Admin Workstation, you must also provision all other existing Tails Workstation USBs with updated Tor credentials (see below).
+   If you rebuild your *Admin Workstation*, you must also provision all other existing Tails workstation drives updated Tor credentials (see below).

 We recommend completing the following tasks after the rebuild: